wwoast/constantina/docs/INSTALL.md

 this, make sure the Python version exactly match the server OS you're working with, and that `constantina.ini` and your `make-venv.sh` script has the exact filesystem paths you use on your server.

-#### Other Notes
-Both the `blog` and `forum` webserver configs have special strategies to show a default forum avatar if a user hasn't yet uploaded one.
-The ordering of paths in the Nginx configs is important for that logic to function.